MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/voice-input-in-unity.md

 ### Enabling the capability for dictation

-The "Internet Client" capability, in addition to the "Microphone" capability mentioned above, must be declared for an app to leverage dictation.
+The "Internet Client" capability, along with the "Microphone" capability mentioned above, must be declared for an app to leverage dictation.
 1. In the Unity Editor, go to the player settings by navigating to "Edit > Project Settings > Player" page
-2. Click on the "Windows Store" tab
+2. Select on the "Windows Store" tab
 3. In the "Publishing Settings > Capabilities" section, check the **InternetClient** capability

 ### DictationRecognizer